 A yearly federal grant is written for Title I. The students served are outlined in this grant.
 The program is written for reading, math, and language arts instruction to help students who need a little extra help.
-Students are placed into the program based on PARCC scores, teacher recommendations, AIMSWEB benchmarking scores, and/or other criteria.
+Students are placed into the program based on IAR scores, teacher recommendations, STAR benchmarking scores, and/or other criteria.
 Computers and supplementary materials are used for some instruction.
 The program is correlated with classroom instruction.
-Students receiving services may be monitored using AIMSWEB, which is a system designed to assess student progress on a frequent, on-going basis.
+Students receiving services may be monitored using progress monitoring systems.
 Grades may be given to students.
 A parent advisory council (PAC) is made up of the teacher and parents of children in the program.
 The PAC meets one or more times a year and helps make suggestions for the program.